RedisGears/RedisGears/README.md

 Record is the most basic object in RedisGears.
 A Record go through the entire execution plan and in the end returned to the user as a result.

 ## Reader
 The reader is the first component on each execution, The reader responsable for suppling Record to the other components in the execution plan.
 RedisGears comes with a default reader that reads keys from redis.
-Using python it is possible to use the default reader with the flowing syntax: `gearsCtx(<execution name>)`, this line will return a gears context (which is basicly saves the exectution plan) with the default reader that reads the keys with the given prefix.
+Using python it is possible to use the default reader with the flowing syntax: `gearsCtx()`, this line will return a gears context (which is basicly saves the exectution plan) with the default reader that reads the keys with the given prefix.
 The default reader will return Records in the following format:
 ```
 {'key':< key as string >, 'value': < value (value type is depend on the key content) >}
 ```